2:049 Chairs, Directors, and Coordinators

 subject to the provisions of this and other relevant policies and procedures and the

 approved Compensation Plan Guideline.

-which is the Provost/Vice President for Academic Affairs.
+Provost/Vice President for Academic Affairs.

 - Term of Office: Chairs ordinarily shall be appointed for four-year terms.
 Chairs